Edb83/penny-for-your-thoughts/README.md

 **3. Landing page**
   * Click the Purchase button to check it goes to the top of the Gallery page - **PASS**
-  * On desktop, hover over the Purchase button to check visual feedback is provided (white background, black text) - **PASS** - however, NB the unwanted styling applied by Safari (noted as Unresolved issue below)
+  * On desktop, hover over the Purchase button to check visual feedback is provided (white background, black text) - **PASS**

+  *Note: the unwanted styling applied by Safari (noted as Unresolved issue below)*

   * Click each intro gallery circular image to check it takes you to the relevant anchor within the Gallery page - **PASS**
-  * On desktop, hover over each intro gallery circular image to check visual feedback is provided (hvr-grow effect) - **PASS** - however, NB minor distortion of the text.
-A decision was made to apply this effect to the entire block to provide a smoother application of the effect when sweeping over the images
+  * On desktop, hover over each intro gallery circular image to check visual feedback is provided (hvr-grow effect) - **PASS**

+  *Note: minor distortion of the text.
+A decision was made to apply this effect to the entire block to provide a smoother application of the effect when sweeping over the images*

 **4. About page**
   * Click the "Contact me" email link to check it creates a new email to the photographer - **PASS**
-  * Check the Subject of the new email message is correctly filled - **PASS** - initially a missing ">" was preventing the Subject field being filled but this was corrected
+  * Check the Subject of the new email message is correctly filled - **PASS**

+  *Note: initially a missing ">" was preventing the Subject field being filled but this was corrected*

 **5. Pricing page**
   * No functionality to test - **N/A**

 **6. Gallery page**
-  * Click each of the 48 images to check it brings up a modal with the correct image enlarged - **PASS** - initially some file names were incorrect but were all amended
+  * Click each of the 48 images to check it brings up a modal with the correct image enlarged - **PASS**

+  *Note: initially some file names were incorrect but were all amended*

   * Check that the correct caption is displayed for each of the 48 images in the modal gallery - **PASS**
   * Check that all 48 "Add" buttons (currently no functionality as shopping basket is beyond scope of project, see Features left to implement) have the correct styling (dark blue) when hovered over on desktop devices - **PASS**